List of tallest buildings in Detroit: Tallest under construction or proposed

+Under construction

+This table lists under construction buildings in Detroit that are planned to be at least 300 ft (91 m) tall as of 2025.
+Estimated figures are indicated by an asterisk (*).
+A dash "–" indicates information about the development is unknown or is not publicly available.

+Proposed

+This table lists approved and proposed buildings in Detroit that are planned to be at least 300 ft (91 m) tall as of 2025.
+Estimated figures are indicated by an asterisk (*).
+A dash "–" indicates information about the development is unknown or is not publicly available.

+Tallest demolished

+Detroit was home to one building that once stood taller than 300 feet (91 m) and now no longer exists.

 Timeline of tallest buildings

 This lists buildings that once held the title of tallest building in Detroit.
 For most of Detroit's earlier years, the tallest buildings in the city were churches and government buildings with their steeples.
 The first skyscraper in the city is usually considered the Hammond Building, completed in 1889.
 However, since the 10-story building did not surpass the steeple of the Fort Street Presbyterian Church, it never became a city record holder.
 The first skyscraper to have the distinction of being Detroit's tallest building was the Ford Building, completed in 1909.

-Tallest buildings in Detroit's suburban cities

-This list ranks buildings in Detroit's suburban municipalities that stand at least 200 feet (61 m) tall, based on standard height measurement.
-Existing structures are included for ranking purposes based on present height.